algolia/kubernetes-hands-on/README.md

 🔥  Creating virtualbox VM ...
 ```

-If if you did launch minikube already, the `--vm` flag may be ignored as minikube caches the previous config.
+If you did launch minikube already, the `--vm` flag may be ignored as minikube caches the previous config.
 If so you may want to delete and relaunch minikube (warning: it will delete your whole minikube setup)

 ```sh
 $ minikube stop && minikube delete && minikube start --vm=true --vm-driver=virtualbox